Dr Andrew Lin

 Funding status: Directly funded project European/UK students only

 We seek a motivated and creative student with a strong interest in how the brain works.
-We welcome applications from candidates from a range of backgrounds (from biology to computer science or physics).
-In carrying out this interdisciplinary project, the student will learn a range of cutting-edge techniques, including multiphoton imaging, patch-clamp electrophysiology, fly genetics, and computational modelling.
-This research will have broad implications for how neurons develop and maintain the correct electrical and synaptic properties to effectively encode information and carry out behaviourally relevant computations.
+We welcome applications from candidates from a range of backgrounds (from biology to computer science or physics), especially those with strong quantitative backgrounds.
+In carrying out this interdisciplinary project, the student will learn a range of cutting-edge techniques, including multiphoton imaging and computational modelling.
+The project will be co-supervised by Dr Andrew Lin and Prof Eleni Vasilaki.

-Keywords: Bioinformatics, Biophysics, Cell Biology / Development, Genetics, Molecular Biology, Neuroscience/Neurology, Zoology/Animal Science, Applied Mathematics, Data Analysis
+Keywords: Bioinformatics, Biophysics, Genetics, Neuroscience/Neurology, Biophysics, Applied Mathematics, Bioinformatics, Information Science, Statistics, Data Analysis

-To find out more about these projects and how to apply see our PhD opportunities page:
+To find out more about this project and how to apply see our PhD opportunities page:

 - Pavlou HJ, Lin AC, Neville MC, Nojima T, Diao F, Chen BE, White BH & Goodwin SF (2016) Neural circuitry coordinating male copulation. eLife, 5.
 View this article in WRRO